 Paid Digital Media

 Paid media promotes your online content to improve traffic to your owned media assets.
-This form of media typically includes paid search ads, display ads, and Facebook ads.
+This form of media typically includes PPC, local service ads, paid search ads, display ads, and Facebook ads.

-Even though paid media is an expense, when used correctly, it exposes your content and brand to a wider audience.
-A good marketing agency can use paid media to direct the right customers to your website.
+Even though paid media can be expense, when used correctly, it exposes your content and brand to a wider audience.
+A good marketing agency can use paid media and properly done PPC management to direct the right customers to your website.
 Furthermore, paid digital media advertising can offer significant and measurable results within your campaigns, thus supporting your overall marketing strategy.

 Earned Digital Media